 Federal elections will be held in Germany on September 24.
-Here is everything you need to know about them.
+This guide contains everything you need to know about them.

 - Angela Merkel is almost certain to remain chancellor.
 The question is, who will join her Christian Democrats in a coalition?

 - The liberal Free Democrats are expected to reenter parliament and would be the Christian Democrats’ first choice.
 Their economic and fiscal policies overlap.
 Such a coalition would make Germany a little more Euroskeptic.